NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/nso-netconf-server.md

 The connection from `netconf-subsys` to NSO can be arranged in one of two different ways:

 1. Make sure NSO is configured to listen to TCP traffic on localhost, port 2023, and disable SSH in `ncs.conf` (see [ncs.conf(5)](https://developer.cisco.com/docs/nso-guides-6.1/#!ncs-man-pages-volume-5/man.5.ncs.conf) in Manual Pages ).
 (Re)start `sshd` and NSO.
 Or:
-2. Compile `netconf-subsys` to use a connection to the IPC port instead of the NETCONF TCP transport (see the `netconf-subsys.c` source for details), and disable both TCP and SSH in `ncs.conf`.
+2. Compile `netconf-subsys` to use a connection to the IPC socket instead of the NETCONF TCP transport (see the `netconf-subsys.c` source for details), and disable both TCP and SSH in `ncs.conf`.
 (Re)start `sshd` and NSO.
-This method may be preferable since it makes it possible to use the IPC Access Check (see [Restricting Access to the IPC Port](../../../administration/advanced-topics/ipc-connection.md#ug.ncs\_advanced.ipc.restricting)) to restrict the unauthenticated access to NSO that is needed by `netconf-subsys`.
+This method may be preferable since it makes it possible to use the IPC Access Check (see [Restricting Access to the IPC Socket](../../../administration/advanced-topics/ipc-connection.md#restricting-access-to-the-ipc-socket)) to restrict the unauthenticated access to NSO that is needed by `netconf-subsys`.

 By default, the `netconf-subsys` program sends the names of the UNIX groups the authenticated user belongs to.
 To test this, make sure that NSO is configured to give access to the group(s) the user belongs to.
 The easiest for test is to give access to all groups.